24adamcho/sudden-flash-card-event/docs/design.md

 The desktop app is used to interact with the clock thread in a user-friendly way.
 Some of the interractions it can perform are:
 - Stop the whole program
 - Update the thread with a new flash card pack file
-- Open file directory to configuration files
-- Snooze the thread for a period of time

 ### Clock Thread
 ```mermaid